rajeshmuraleedharan/chainlit-mcp-math-weather/README.md

 ## Acknowledgments

 - Chainlit for the chat interface
-- Strands Agents for the agent framework
+- AWS Strands Agents for the powerful agent orchestration framework
-- AWS Bedrock for model hosting
+- AWS Bedrock for model hosting and inference
 - FastMCP for the MCP server implementation